osisoft/AVEVA-Adapter-DNP3-Docs/content/index.md

 # Overview

-PI Adapter for DNP3 is a data-collection component that transfers time-series data from source devices to OMF (OSIsoft Message Format) endpoints in OSIsoft Cloud Services or PI Servers.
+PI Adapter for DNP3 is a data-collection component that transfers time-series data from source devices to OMF (OSIsoft Message Format) endpoints in AVEVA Data Hub or PI Servers.
 DNP3 is a communication protocol common in SCADA networks.
 The protocol is maintained by the DNP Users Group, and defined by IEEE Std 1815-2012.
 The adapter adheres to this standard and operates as a DNP3-L1 compliant master station, which communicates with compliant outstations through TCP/IP.

 ![PI Adapter for DNP3 architecture](images/pi-adapter-for-dnp3-architecture-diagram.png)

 ## Adapter installation

-You can install the adapter with a download kit that you can obtain from the OSIsoft Customer Portal.
+You can install the adapter with a download kit that you can obtain from the AVEVA Customer Portal.
 You can install the adapter on devices running either Windows or Linux operating systems.

 ## Adapter configuration